 This grant has been established by American National University to provide administrators, at the direction of the President, with the ability to assist students in overcoming financial barriers to program completion, including but not limited to students who have experienced a reduction in eligibility for Title IV funds, students who are not eligible for Title IV funds, students whose schedules have created undue financial hardships, and students for whom a financial barrier due to a prior withdrawal from enrollment exists.
 It is the intent of the University in establishing this grant that its parameters be construed as widely as necessary to effectuate the goal of reducing financial barriers to enrollment, re–enrollment, and program completion.

-This program was established for undergraduate students with financial need who have not completed a first bachelor’s or graduate degree.
-Eligibility is determined according to a formula established by the federal government. $6,195 is the 2019–20 Federal Pell Grant Scheduled Award for a full time student.
-Eligible students who attend less than full–time or who attend less than the full award year are eligible to receive a reduced award.
-Beginning with the 2019–20 award year, eligible students may receive up to 150 percent of their Federal Pell Grant Scheduled Award.
-To be eligible for the additional Pell Grant funds, the student must be enrolled at least half–time in the payment period(s) for which the student receives the additional Pell Grant funds in excess of 100 percent of their scheduled award.
+This program was established for undergraduate students with financial need who have not earned a bachelor’s, graduate or professional degree.
+All undergraduate academic programs offered at ANU meet institutional eligibility requirements.
+Student eligibility is determined according to a formula established by the federal government.
+For the 2022-23 award year, the Federal Pell Grant annual award is up to $6895 for a full-time student.
+Eligible students who attend less than full-time or who attend less than the full award year are eligible to receive a reduced award.
+Beginning with the 2017-18 award year, eligible students may receive up to 150 percent of their Federal Pell Grant Scheduled Award.
+To be eligible for the additional Pell Grant funds, the student must be enrolled at least half-time in the payment period(s) for which the student receives the additional Pell Grant funds in excess of 100 percent of their scheduled award.

 This program was established for non–Pell Grant eligible children of military personnel killed as a result of service in Iraq or Afghanistan after September 11, 2001, if the student was less than 24 years old when the parent or guardian died or was enrolled at an institution of higher education at the time of the parent or guardian’s death, and who meets all other criteria for Pell Grant eligibility.
 Awards are made under the same terms and conditions as for Pell Grant and disbursements are calculated in the same manner as for Pell Grants.